-Chandlee and Sons Construction Company razed an existing 3,000 square foot building on Cains Hill Place in August of 2013 just a few blocks west of Roswell Road.
+Chandlee Construction Company razed an existing 3,000 square foot building on Cains Hill Place in August of 2013 just a few blocks west of Roswell Road.
 Seth Chandlee, Jim Chandlee and their crew demolished this existing one-story building and in its place has arisen a two-story building made of steel, stone, glass and large wood beams.
 The name of this newest north Atlanta establishment located in the premier shopping and dining area of Buckhead is BIG SKY.
 As the name indicates and the design exhibits the owners are presenting an experience straight out of the high mountains of the northwest – an area known for vast spaces and endless skies.

 The property was cleared the week of August 26, 2013.
 The construction of the foundations and the rough-in of the utilities began on the third of September and by the twenty-third the erection of the CMU’s had begun.
 The first Tuesday in October found the concrete block walls reaching six feet high and by the fourth they were up sixteen feet – thus completing the first floor.
 Two weeks later the walls were sixteen feet higher completing the second floor.
 At the same time another crew was installing the steel support beams for the walls and in between the first and second floors.
 By Week 9 the installation of the structural steel had begun including the steel girders that support the floor between the two stories of the building.

 When November arrived all of the wood framing including the walls on the second floor had started.
 Two days later the huge wood beams were delivered.
 (See the photo to the right).
-Seth Chandlee, co-owner of Chandlee and Sons Construction, commented on the company’s Facebook page; “and they expected us to unload this by hand!”
+Seth Chandlee, co-owner of Chandlee Construction, commented on the company’s Facebook page; “and they expected us to unload this by hand!”
 It would not long before the beams could be clearly seen on the outside of the front of the building.
 Two weeks later the crew had placed the steel girders and began closing in the roof that is constructed of steel, wood and glass.

 At this stage of construction the special ordered King’s Pine arrived for the bar tops of the three bar areas.
 Two of the three bar areas are equally large – one on each floor plus the third smaller bar located on the first floor.
 The upstairs bar is also accessible from an exterior steel stairway that leads up from the ground to a concrete porch.
 The bar areas have nine large glass, garage-type doors divided between them that fulfill the intended design of bringing the outside inside.
 The large amount of glass on the second floor affords a magnificent nighttime view of the Atlanta sky line.
 And when these doors are opened in the warmer months it brings in the summer breezes.